huytjuh/Hybrid-Time-Series-Modeling/README.md

 ```

 ## Algorithms
-The table below lists the global measures describing the univariate time-series obtained using advanced statistical operations that best capture the underlying characteristics of the given time horizon.
-The following global characteristics are measured and scaled normally: Trend, Seasonality, Periodicity, Serial Correlation, Skewness, Kurtosis, Non-Linearity, Self-Similarity, and Chaos.
-References and formulas are linked in the Reference column, explaining in detail the math and implementation of the statistics.
+The table below lists the  Time Series Forecasting models currently available in the repository, including its hybrid framework.
+Python scripts are linked under the Code column, explaining in detail the math and implementation of the algorithm including comments and documentations.

 | Algorithm | Type | Description | Code |
 |---|---|---|---|